 It is a known fact that metal is a temperature conductor and that all metal items create a “thermal bridge”.
 In construction over the last 30 or 40 years, certain specialty construction fasteners have been upgraded from metal to plastic so that they will no longer conduct temperature and also so that they will not lose as much heat from the interior of the building.
 One particular exterior fastener made of plastic, even adopted the name NTB fastener, which stands for non-thermal bridge fastener, illustrating the improvement by changing from a metal fastener to a plastic fastener.
 I explain all of this to illustrate the obvious reasons that metal screens and covers cause ice problems in certain climates.
 A non thermal bridging material such as plastic would not cause such problems because plastic does not conduct in the same manner as metal.
 Perhaps that’s the reason the below photo depicts a gutter cover customer putting the gutter guard out in the trash.
 The contractor replying to the problem probably explained that there was nothing he or she could do to rectify the problem as long as the gutter covers were fastened and in the way.
-You can see in the picture how the shingles remained cleaner where the gutter cover had been installed.
-I hope the contractor remembered to seal the roof nail holes resulting where the cover was removed.
+You can see in the picture how the shingles remained cleaner where the helmet style gutter cover had been installed and removed.
+I hope the contractor remembered to seal the roof nail holes resulting where the gutter cover was removed.

 Author utilizes his own 25 years of winter "on the roof" experience to explain